mystor/git-revise/docs/man.rst

 working directory and index state, performing all merges in-memory, and only writing them when necessary.
 This allows it to be significantly faster on large codebases, and avoid invalidating builds.

+If :option:`--autosquash` or :option:`--interactive` is specified, the
+<target> argument is optional.
+If it is omitted, :program:`git revise` will
+consider a range of unpublished commits on the current branch.

 OPTIONS
 =======